 - 1. The Commission, in collaboration with the Member States, shall develop, integrate and operate EU CSW-CERTEX. - 2.
 The Commission shall connect the Union non-customs systems referred to in the Annex with EU CSW-CERTEX and enable information to be exchanged on the Union non-customs formalities listed in the Annex. - 3.
 The Member States shall connect the national single window environments for customs with EU CSW-CERTEX and enable information to be exchanged on the Union non-customs formalities listed in the Annex. - 4.
-The Commission is empowered to adopt delegated acts in accordance with Article 21, in order to amend the Annex,- to delete, change or add the list of Union non-customs formalities to the list covered by EU CSW-CERTEX as well as determining the end date by which those Union non-customs formalities have to be implemented fulfilled.
+The Commission is empowered to adopt delegated acts in accordance with Article 21, in order to amend the Annex, by adding, removing, or changing Union non-customs formalities and their respective Union non-customs systems as laid down in the Union non-customs legislation.
+Where the Commission is empowered to adopt delegated acts, it shall determine the connection date referred to in paragraphs 2 and 3 delete, change or add Union non-customs formalities to the list covered by EU CSW-CERTEX as well as determining the end date by which those Union non-customs formalities have to be fulfilled.